citp/privacy-policy-historical/c/ch/chr/chrono24.com.md

 These data are collected and processed for the purposes of facilitating use of our website (creating the connection), guaranteeing long-term system security and stability and optimizing our web service, as well as for internal statistical purposes.
 The IP address will be evaluated only in the event of attacks on our network infrastructure, for statistical purposes and to assert or defend against legal claims.
 After this your personal data will be deleted.

+In addition, we also set cookies and use web analysis and marketing services during visits to our website.
+You can find more detailed information on this in Sections 7 and 9.

 **b.** **When registering as a user on the Platform**

-Buyers, private sellers and dealers can all create a user account on our Platform.
+Buyers, Private Sellers and dealers can all create a user account on our Platform.
 The following data must be provided to be able to set up a user account.
 We collect and process this data:

   * so that we know who our contractual partner is,
   * so that we can establish, shape the content of, process and alter contractual relationships with you regarding the use of our Platform and the services offered on it,
   * so that we can check the entered data for plausibility and,
-  * if necessary, so that we can contact you if we have any questions.
+  * so that we can contact you, where necessary, if we have any questions.